Schalke upsets Gladbach 2-0 as Bundesliga returns

 After a string of first-half saves by Gladbach goalkeeper Yann Sommer kept the score 0-0 at the break, Schalke scored twice early in the second half to secure the win.

 Gregoritsch took the ball out to the left flank in the 48th minute, stretching the Gladbach defense and opening up space in the middle.
-He then passed for Suat Serder to charge through the gap in Gladbach’s back line and score from the edge of the penalty area.
+He then passed for Suat Serdar to charge through the gap in Gladbach’s back line and score from the edge of the penalty area.

 Ten minutes later it was Gregoritsch’s turn to score, finishing off a counterattack which ran almost the length of the field, with a lay-off pass from Benito Raman.